 - Not so.
 Hancock gives him the choice and Luffy bows and thanks her for agreeing to undo the petrification.
 He never even thinks about the ship.

 - Boa Hancock being able to cry unashamedly in front of another person, open up to someone other than her sisters and reveal her past, fall in love with Luffy and genuinely smile very heartwarming.
 After all that she had been through, being a slave for the World Nobles for four years and enduring through horrors that made her want to die at age twelve, it was just so heartwarming to know that she still had emotions.

 Impel Down Arc

-In an anime-only moment in a recent episode, Garp during his visit to Ace in Impel Down relates Luffy's recent adventures to a beaten and despairing Ace who then smiles.
+- In an anime-only moment in the arc, Garp during his visit to Ace in Impel Down relates Luffy's recent adventures to a beaten and despairing Ace who then smiles.
 Even in his darkest hour, in the middle of the closest thing to hell that exists in the One Piece universe, Luffy's antics can still bring a smile to his big brother's face!
 A clear example of why Filler isn't always a bad thing!

 Marco: To the rest of the world we're all just outcasts.
 It makes us happy.
 It's just a word, but it makes us happy.

 - Ace, who never knew his father and always claimed to hate him, looked down at hearing this like he was about to cry.

 - From the same chapter, when Ace told Whitebeard who his father was, he was afraid he would get kicked out, seeing how Roger and Whitebeard were great enemies/rivals.
 However, Whitebeard told him it was just a minor detail anyways.